John8790909/Generating-Infographics-from-Text/README.md

 ~ ~ ~ BSc (Hons) Computer Science | Yr 3 Lvl 6 - Project ~ ~ ~

-An automated-based application that allow user(s) to enter a search query on an interactive form.
-This webscraps data from multiple URLs using  **Google Search API** [(GS)](https://github.com/googleapis/google-api-python-client "Click to see more info"), preprocesses the retrieved HTML pages into a **cleaned data** presentable format, applies **Natrual Language Processing** [(NLP)](https://en.wikipedia.org/wiki/Natural_language_processing "Click for more info in NLP") operations to the dataset and generates a visualised informational graphic (_a.k.a. "infographic"_) as the resulted output.
+An automated-based system that allow user(s) to enter a search query on an interactive form.
+This webscraps data from multiple URLs using  **Google Search Application Programming Interface** [(GS API)](https://github.com/googleapis/google-api-python-client "Click to see more info about GS API"), preprocesses the retrieved HTML pages into a **cleaned data** presentable format, applies **Natrual Language Processing** [(NLP)](https://en.wikipedia.org/wiki/Natural_language_processing "Click for more info in NLP") operations to the dataset and generates a visualised informational graphic (_a.k.a. "infographic"_) as the resulted output.

 ## :page_facing_up: Description
 GIFT is scripted in the [Python](https://www.python.org/) programming language at the back-end server-side.